 There are four steps in the installation of a Flotender Greywater system:

 The actual installation of the Flotender Greywater Processor (step 2) is a straight forward process and can be accomplished within a couple of hours by either the homeowner or landscaper and does not require plumbing expertise.
 The Flotender Greywater Processor ships 90% pre-assembled and includes straight forward and detailed instructions for the remaining assembly.

 In order for the Flotender Greywater Processor to function correctly, the greywater must be piped separately from the blackwater.
 In addition a greywater “stub-out” must be installed.
 The stub-out can be plumbed to a utility room or outside of the building as the Flotender Greywater Processor can be placed either inside our outside of the building. .

 Once the greywater stub-out is in place, the greywater processor can be installed.
 The following features an in-ground installation.
 Flotender can also be placed above ground or in a utility room.

 For in-ground greywater processor installations, excavate and place the Flotender Greywater Processor on 1" of compacted sand.
 Sand will protect the bottom of the tank from sharp objects and help in leveling as you install the greywater processor.

 Note: If your greywater system does not an add-on surge tank, skip this step.

-Place the Flotender Add-On Surge Tank next to the Flotender Greywater Filter as shown in one of the configurations below.
+Place the Flotender Add-On Surge Tank next to the Flotender Greywater Processor as shown in one of the configurations below.
 For connection details, please refer to the instructions included with the Add-On Surge Tank Connection Kit.

 2-3 Connect to Greywater Stub-Out